What Is the Difference Between Heat Exhaustion and Heat Stroke, Which is More Serious?

 If you have heat exhaustion and do not receive prompt treatment, heat stroke can occur because sweating can no longer cool your body.
 Moreover, heat stroke develops rapidly, and can lead to death if medical attention is not sought for treatment.

-What Is the First Aid Treatment for Heat Exhaustion and Heat Stroke?
-Can You Die from Them?
+What Are First-Aid Treatments for Heat Exhaustion and Heat Stroke?

 Heat exhaustion treatment begins with treating dehydration by drinking cool (not ice cold) sports drinks (with 6% or less glucose), not plain water.
 If a you can't keep fluids down, a doctor or other health care professional may use intravenous (IV) fluid for rehydration.
 You'll need to rest in a cool environment for several days.